 The Home Energy Assistance Program (HEAP) helps income-eligible households pay their energy bill or heating fuel provider.
-Eligible homeowners or renters may qualify to have specific payment amount credited to their electric utility account or receive financial assistance in obtaining firewood, propane, pellets or heating oil.
+Eligible homeowners or renters may qualify to have a specific payment amount credited to their electric utility account or receive financial assistance in obtaining firewood, propane, pellets, or heating oil.
 In addition to the credit on their utility bill, eligible households will receive valuable information about energy conservation and practical tips on how to save money on energy costs.
 The Weatherization Program provides free energy efficiency measures to income-eligible households at no cost to residents.
 To learn about the Weatherization Program click here.
 El Dorado County also has a Water Assistance Program to help income-eligible households.
 Please scroll down this page to find more information about the water program.

 -- Applicants must meet MINIMUM POINT THRESHOLD eligibility under the El Dorado County Health and Human Services Priority Plan.
 Applicants must provide proof and documentation of any of the following in the home: Child under 5 years, Disabled or Senior over 60 years or older.